inet-framework/inet-showcases/docs/wireless/throughput/index.md

 ### Configuration

-The network contains two <var>WirelessHosts</var>, at a distance of 1 meter, one of them acting as traffic source, the other one as traffic sink.
+The network contains two `WirelessHosts`, at a distance of 1 meter, one of them acting as traffic source, the other one as traffic sink.
 The source host sends a UDP stream of 1000-byte packets to the destination host in ad-hoc mode.
 The simulation will be run several times, with different bitrates.
 The UDP